A risk factor is something that increases your likelihood of getting a disease or condition. It is possible to develop

 Bone Structure and Body Weight

 Small-boned women and underweight people of both sexes have an increased risk of osteoporosis.
-Individuals who are short, thin, and have narrow hips are at increased risk of low bone density and fracture.

 Lack of Sunlight